 - Egypt and Jordan also retained control over the Gaza Strip and the West Bank respectively.
-This territorial controlled remained in place till 1967.
+This territorial control remained in place till 1967.

 - 1964: In 1964, the Palestine Liberation Organization (PLO) was formed as the national representative of the Palestinian people.

-- 1967: In 1967, a six-day war took place between Israel and Arab states.
-After the war, Israeli forces seized the Golan Heights from Syria, the West Bank & East Jerusalem from Jordan, and the Sinai Peninsula & Gaza strip from Egypt.
+- 1967: In 1967, a six-day war occurred between Israel and Arab states.
+After the war, Israeli forces seized the Golan Heights from Syria, the West Bank & East Jerusalem from Jordan, and the Sinai Peninsula & Gaza Strip from Egypt.

 - 1975: In 1975, the United Nations granted the PLO an observer status and recognized Palestinians’ right to self-determination.

-- Gaza Strip: Gaza is one of the focal points in the Israeli-Palestinian conflict.
+- Gaza is one of the focal points in the Israeli-Palestinian conflict.

 - It is bordered by Israel and Egypt on the Mediterranean coast.